wdi-sg/gitbook-2018/05-express/express-auth/research/components.md

 * How does bcrypt work?
 * How do we use bcrypt in node?

-##Sequelize Validations
+##Validations

 * What are different types of validations?
 * Which ones could be useful?
-* How do we use validations in sequelize?
+* How do we use validations?

-##Sequelize Hooks
+##Hooks

-* What is a Sequelize hook?
+* What is a hook?
-* What are different types of Sequelize hooks?
+* What are different types of hooks?
-* How are hooks implemented in Sequelize?
+* How are hooks implemented?

 ##Sessions